 H-4 Approval for Family of H-1B Visa Holder

-Our employment-based immigration law firm received an H-4 extension of status approval.
-Our New York immigration attorney frequently files H-4 extensions concurrently with the H-1B extension petition to ensure the H-1B applicant’s spouse and child can continue to live in the US.
-Our entire team is so happy for our client’s family who can continue to reside together in the United States.
+Our employment-based immigration law firm recently obtained an H-4 extension of status approval.
+U.S. immigration laws allow the spouse and child of an H-1B visa holder to stay in the U.S. as long as he/she applies and obtains a valid H-4 dependent visa.
+Our entire employment-based immigration team is so happy for our client’s family who can now reside together in the United States.

 What is an H-4 visa?